ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 module use /g/data/xp65/public/modules
 module load conda/access-med

-# Define the ILAMB Paths
+# Define the ILAMB Path, expecting it to be where you start this job from
 export ILAMB_ROOT=.
-export ILAMB_ROOT=$ILAMB_ROOT_PARENT/ILAMB_ROOT
 export CARTOPY_DATA_DIR=/g/data/xp65/public/apps/cartopy-data

-# Run ILAMB in parallel with the config.cfg configure file for the models defined in workshop_version.txt
+# Run ILAMB in parallel with the config.cfg configure file for the models defined in model_setup.txt
 mpiexec -n 10 ilamb-run --config config.cfg --model_setup model_setup.txt --regions global
 ```

-You should adjust this file to your own specifications and save it file in the `$ILAMB_ROOT`.
-Then submit a job to the queue from there via
+You should adjust this file to your own specifications (including the storage access to your models).
+Save the file in the `$ILAMB_ROOT` and submit its job to the queue from there via
 ```
 qsub ilamb_test.sh
 ```